 While both a coworking space and a virtual office offer flexibility in where you work, the scope of that flexibility is vastly different.
 Depending on your coworking space provider, you can likely choose between working at a desk, on a couch, in a lounge, on a beanbag chair, etc., but you are still limited to an option within that space.
 With a virtual office, you are not provided with a place to work, so your scope of options now includes everything from your bed or kitchen table to a bench at the local park.
 This level of flexibility can be invaluable for someone who travels or is otherwise constantly on the move.

 On the flip side, though, not having a place to work means not having others to work with – whether they are your colleagues or not.
 Psychologically, there are a lot of benefits to connecting with others.
 In fact, “across multiple studies, controlling for factors like income, geographic regions and even genetics, the single most important ingredient for long-term happiness appears to be how and how often we connect with other people.”
-Coworking spaces, like the one Work Better operates out of our Park Avenue South location, can provide members with opportunities for daily social interaction and regular networking happy hour events.
+Coworking spaces like Work Better operates can provide members with opportunities for daily social interaction and regular networking happy hour events.

 Taking into account the ‘when’ of how you like to work is important when deciding between these two options, but it is also a little less straightforward.
 If you have a virtual office and work wherever you choose, then it’s likely you can likewise choose to work whenever you choose - but that isn’t a given.
 For example, if, as a virtual office member, you work from home, you may find that working after the kids return home from school or late at night when your roommates are hanging out in the living room can be challenging.

 Similarly, depending on the coworking office space provider, you may be restricted to working within their business hours or you may have 24/7 access to the space like Work Better members do.